 This measure defines the methods for determining energy impact savings from installation of residential high-efficiency cooling and heating equipment.
 Input data to savings algorithms are based both on fixed assumptions and data supplied from the high-efficiency equipment AEPS application form or EDC data gathering.

-Cooling savings may also be claimed under this measure for quality installation of properly sized new equipment.
+Savings may also be claimed under this measure for quality installation of properly sized new equipment.